Skip to main content

 }

-Hosted mode supports disabling specific plugins via the disable_plugins URL parameter (e.g. &disable_plugins=rag&disable_plugins=env).
-Available plugins: env, database, functions, hosting, storage, setup, rag, cloudrun, gateway, security-rule, capi, etc. See MCP tools for the full list.
+Hosted mode supports disabling specified plugins via the URL parameter disable_plugins (e.g., &disable_plugins=rag&disable_plugins=env); Available plugins: env, database, functions, hosting, storage, setup, rag, cloudrun, gateway, security-rule, capi, etc.; For the complete list of tools, see MCP Tools Documentation.

-3. HTTP access service and domain: Configure routes and custom domain for exposure and access control.
+3. HTTP Access Service and Domains: Configure routing and custom domains to achieve external exposure and access control.

-4. Database and permissions: Enable database for tenants, create tables, configure permissions and security rules.
+4. Database and Permissions: Provision databases and create tables for tenants, and configure permissions and security rules.

 Terminology